What It's Like: Song structure

+Each verse ends with the narrator's urging that the listeners put themselves in the characters' situation in order to better understand their troubles.
+During the bridge, he comments on the difficulties he has witnessed in others' lives and experienced in his own, saying, "I've seen the good side of bad and the down side of up and everything in between."

 Music video

 The music video was directed by Frank Sacramento in Los Angeles.
 Everlast is shown singing underwater while the three characters depicted in his song drown.
 Later they are crowded around a window (possibly dead) behind which an idyllic family is enjoying dinner, oblivious to the less fortunate outside.